 Once you have brined your venison, it is time to cook it.
 I find that the slow cooker is the perfect tool to cook your corned venison.
 See the recipe here.
 The venison turns out tender and flavorful!

 Apologies for the hideous photo but I thought I would show you a couple of oopses.
 This did not sit in the brine for quite long enough.
 Can you see the area in the center that is not red?

 It is still perfectly fine and you don’t notice a difference in the flavor, it just isn’t as pretty.

 As usual when we try a new recipe or use a new ingredient.
 It may take a few attempts sometimes to get it just right.
 This one brined long enough, but I over-cooked it so that it is falling apart.

 I feel like Goldilocks here but this one is “Just Right”! 🙂

 We did have that but I didn’t photograph it, for some strange reason.
-We have, however had a plethora of reubens in the last few months.
+We have, however had a plethora of Reubens in the last few years.

 I did make a few other things besides reubens.
 This Corned Venison Hash and Eggs was divine!